 Lily Lapenna-Huda MBE is a professional coach and the founder, former CEO and Chair of social enterprise MyBnk which has brought financial education to millions of young people around the world.
 Now based in LA, Lily is a World Economic Forum Young Global Leader and Ashoka Fellow.

-Wavelength is a world-class leadership company.
+About Wavelength Wavelength is a world-class leadership company.
 We aim to make the world better through business by enabling ambitious leaders to develop their connectivity, knowledge and resilience.
 We understand the key issues facing companies today: employee engagement, service excellence, social innovation, digital disruption, leadership resilience and change management.
 Our unique programmes and insider access to progressive and inspiring organisations offer a radically different model for learning and tangible return on investment.

 That’s why companies such as The Guardian Media Group, Eden Project, Jaguar Landrover, BBC, Centrica and Eli Lilly are on our wavelength.